OpenThePaths2026

 9:45–10:30 Zillow Commons How Access Becomes Policy Claudia Balducci; Greg Nance; Alexis Mercedes Rinck Policy discussion translating values, evidence, and lived experience into public decision-making constraints and timing.

-11:30–12:00 Zillow When the Trip Breaks Anat Caspi; Cy Rossignol; Kunal Mehta Demo showing how errors surface, how validation happens, and what correction loops look like in practice.
+11:30–12:00 Zillow Commons Take a Trip, Fix the Record Anat Caspi; Cy Rossignol; Kunal Mehta (TCAT) Demo showing how errors surface, how validation happens, and what correction loops look like in practice.

-12:00–1:30 Zillow Commons LUNCH + Walkabouts and Office Hours AccessMap + AVIV Scout Route live demos Guided walkabouts + office hours to connect data to real places and surface concrete error modes and priorities.
+12:00–1:30 Zillow Foyer + Walkabouts (campus) Walking the Network (Lunch++ Walkabouts + Office Hours) Walkabout leads; TCAT team; Office hours: Amy Guided walkabouts + office hours to connect data to real places and surface concrete error modes and priorities.

 1:30–2:30 Zillow Commons From Insight to Agency: How Nondrivers Move Policy Anna Zivarts Talk + facilitated discussion preparing for affinity groups; makes the “how change happens” pathway explicit.